JPETTomography/Gate/JPET_GATE_Use_Examples/README.md

 About this section
 ------------------

-Here you can find some examples how work with GATE by usig macros.
+Here you can find some examples how work with GATE by using macros.
 Each one example focus on other problem.

-How to correctly istall GATE from this repository?
+How to correctly install GATE from this repository?
 ---------------------------------------------------

 # Required libraries

-Befor we start discussing GATE installation it is required to install some extra libraries.
+Before we start discussing GATE installation it is required to install some extra libraries.

 ## CLHEP
 1. Download CLHEP from http://proj-clhep.web.cern.ch/proj-clhep/